Exam day

 Completing the exam

 An invigilator instructs you when reading time starts and ends, and when to enter the room.
-Examiners time the station length however you should not rely on them to keep pace of your progress.
+Examiners time the overall station length however you should not rely on them to keep pace of your progress.

 OSCE stations